squasta/terraform-azurerm-AKSAugust2021/README.md

 On Kubernetes, these Terraform files will :

-- Create a ClusterRole Binding to give cluster-admin permissions to Kubernetes-Dashboard
+- Deploy Grafana using Bitnami Helm Chart and exposed Grafana Dashboard using Ingress (and AGIC)
-- Deploy Grafana using Bitnami Helm Chart and exposed Grafana Dashboard using Ingress
+- Create a pod, a service and an ingress (the file associated is renamed in .old because of issue during first terraform plan)

 __Prerequisites :__